 Start with a home energy audit

 Sense may already have identified many devices in your home, while others are included in the Other or Always On category.
 Use Sense to assess the energy costs of any device.
-With the Sense app in hand, walk around your home turning things on and off so you can see how much energy each uses as the total in the Now screen changes.
+With the Sense app in hand, open up the Power Meter and walk around your home turning things on and off so you can see how much energy each uses as the total in the Now screen changes.
 See if you can find an energy hog that can be turned off when not in use.
 One area for immediate savings is light bulbs.
 LED bulbs have become more affordable and they are very efficient.
 Also, as you walk around your home, this is a good time to name any devices that Sense has detected but you haven’t identified yet.

 Shrink your Always On load